Mmsi7/Mmsi7/_posts/2020-12-11-GrantProcess2.md

+ ---
+layout: post
+title: Grant Process Blog 2
+---

  As stated in my previous Grant Process blog post, I will be doing my proposal on creating a Media Studies Digital Humanities website.
 The further along I get on my Grant Proposal, the more I want to actually complete my Media Studies Website.
 I know for this assignment it is just a proposal, but If I had more time in this course and had the funds to do it, I would definitely want to actually complete this project the whole way through.

   Since my last process blog post, I have completed my grant narrative, budget, and resume.
 In this second blog entry about my grant process, I will briefly discuss the grant narrative, budget, and resume of my Media Studies Digital Humanities project.